salahkareem2/qhana-ui/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Then, make sure that the correct Plugin Seed URLs is set on the Settings page.
+If not manually specify a URL (e.g. `http://localhost:5005` if the plugin runner runs on port `5005`).
+Also specify the QHAna Backend service by clicking navigating to "All services" in the "Services" card and insert the backend service info (e.g. Service URL `http://localhost:9090` if the backend is running on port `9090`).
+The Service Identifier must be set to `qhana-backend`.

 ## Development server in docker container

 Build the image with: `docker build -t qhana-ui .`